On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Evaluation

-\tablename~\ref{tab:power-params} shows the power consumption of the different elements that make up the whole system.
-These figures are based on information on modern server processors and expected network power draw provided by Eviden.
-The asterisk on minimum link power consumption depends on the different power-saving states that are employed.
-The total link number accounts for the link on every switch times the radix, with the addition of every NIC.
-The system is considered idle when the nodes are not doing any computation and thus, consuming their minimum power.
+These numbers are based on information on modern server processors and expected network power draw provided by Eviden.
+The link power consumption is left constant before considering the power-saving features.
+The total link count is the number of links on every switch multiplied by the radix, plus the number of NICs.
+The system is considered idle when the nodes are not performing any computation and thus consume their minimum power (Min).
 Switch power only comprises the device power draw with no links connected.

-On the contrary, under full load, the system consumes approximately 3.788~MW.
-In both cases, the contribution to power consumption by the network is the power consumption of switches and links, 260~KW and 124.8~KW, respectively, adding up to 759.2~KW.
-In proportion, the network accounts for 12.214~\% of power when the system is idling, and up to 8.68~\% under full load when all nodes are computing.
-A way to save power on links is to employ the EEE standard and its power-saving link states.
+On the contrary, under full load (Max), the system consumes approximately 3 MW for all the network topologies.
+Note that the network's power consumption is the sum of switch and link power.
+For instance, the network power for the Megafly is around 260~KW for switches and 499.2~KW for links, for a total of 759.2~KW.
+In proportion, the network accounts for 18.57~\% of power when the system is idling, and up to 13.2~\% under full load when all nodes are computing.
+Compared to RLFTs and 3D-tori in this example, the Megafly achieves a lower network power consumption (the sum of switches and links), both at full load and when idling.